-It has been six years since this great thinker moved on to the next world; she was a hero of mine.
+It has been seven years since this great thinker moved on to the next world; she was a hero of mine.

-The first book of hers that I ever read was her novella titled: The Lathe of Heaven, the genre was science-fiction and it was so much more.
-Through this brief masterpiece she spoke to me about the nature of reality, the function of consciousness, of what it means to be human.
+The first book of hers I ever read was her novella titled: The Lathe of Heaven.
+The genre was science-fiction, but the book was so much more.
+Through this brief masterpiece the author spoke to me about the nature of reality, the function of consciousness, of what it means to be human.

 She took the title for this book from the writings of the Taoist, Chuang Tzu (book 23, paragraph 7), which says: